 The New England/Mid-Atlantic region has a commercial marine aquaculture industry supported by a research and technology sector.
 Landings from marine aquaculture (predominantly Atlantic Salmon and oysters, but also clams, mussels, and other species) totaled approximately $219 million in this region in 2013.
 This makes aquaculture the third most valuable fishery in the region in terms of economic revenue, behind scallops and American lobster.

 Farmed items in New England and the Mid-Atlantic include finfish, shellfish, and sea vegetables grown as food for human consumption.
 Hatchery-raised species are also used habitat (e.g., oyster) and endangered species (e.g., Atlantic salmon) restoration.

-In the Pacific Northwest, we work closely with regional tribes, the states of Washington, Oregon, and California, the aquaculture industry and non-governmental organizations on fish, shellfish, and algae species.
+In the Pacific Northwest, we work closely with regional tribes, the states of Washington, Oregon, and California, the aquaculture industry, and non-governmental organizations.
+This work focuses on fish, shellfish, and algae species.
 Washington State is our nation's leading producer of farmed shellfish.
 The region primarily grows oysters, mussels, clam, as well as Atlantic and Pacific salmon species.